 - Calf raises (one leg, two legs, with added weights)

-- Jump rope
+- Jump Rope

-- Jumping on stairs
+- Jumping on the stairs.

-There is a saying: “In life, we must first learn to crawl, then stand, then walk, then run, and only then, fly.
+“In life, we must first learn to crawl, then stand, then walk, then run, and only then, fly.
 We cannot crawl into flying”.

-“Repetition is the mother of learning…” If you don’t know how to jump the rope, then practice it every day till you learn the skill (that is the way I did it).
+Repetition is the mother of learning.
+If you don’t know how to jump the rope, then practice it every day until you learn the skill (that is the way I did it).

 If you can’t run for too long, then begin by jogging for 10-20 minutes gradually increasing the pace and time to 1 hour (it might take you several months).
 Then, start sprinting for 100 meters at a lower intensity and build up, progressively, to 400 meters at a higher intensity (this could take you 1-2 years).
 If Pistol Squats or Squats are too hard, then you might want to assist yourself by grabbing a steady bar/support with hands till you get strong and flexible enough to work freely.
 Then, buy a weighted vest of 10kg to challenge yourself.
 By now you should understand how to adjust, mix and adapt.